lucymonie/worlds-simplest-poker/README.md

 - Open `test` folder, and open `SpecRunner.html` in the browser

 ### Notes
-This is a simple game based on Poker.
+This is a simple game based on Poker, in which players are dealt a single hand of cards, and the player with the highest scoring cards is declared the winner.

 #### Random selection or shuffle?
 This application deals a fixed number of cards to each player based on randomised selection from a deck of 52 cards.
-The instructions specifically mentioned shuffling the cards and then dealing them, but as there is no requirement to show the cards being shuffled, I decided to use random selection as the result is the same, and it's faster.
+The instructions specifically mentioned shuffling the cards and then dealing them, but as there is no requirement to show the cards being shuffled, I decided to use random selection.
+The result is the same, and it's faster.

 I read about shuffling alogrithms and there's a great post about it here: https://bost.ocks.org/mike/shuffle/